FrankBlood/CNN_LSTM/README.md

 # CNN_LSTM
-add CNN as an attention to LSTM
+* add CNN as an attention to LSTM
+* Experiment details are shown in Record.md

 ## Task
 Deep Semantic Matching